Arkansas server says she was fired after diners left $4,400 tip - NewsBreak

 Wise said pooling tips with those who didn’t wait on his party was not his intention.
 He asked the restaurant to return the gratuity and he gave the cash to Brandt outside.

-Brandt said after that, she was fired, leaving her no way to cover her bills.PNW could become ‘Shad Nation’ not ‘Salmon Nation’
+Brandt said after that, she was fired, leaving her no way to cover her bills.Fox News panelist praises layoffs of 900 Better.com workers: ‘Good riddance’

 “It was devastating, I borrowed a significant amount for student loans.
 Most of them were turned off because of the pandemic but they’re turning back on in January and that’s a harsh reality,” said Brandt.